Create a Survey in less than 60 seconds!

 2. It’s a superior way to calculate variability because it gives you a better idea of your data’s variability than simpler measures like Mean Absolute Deviation (MAD).

-3. Standard Deviation is used not only to show variability in a data set but also to show the risks and volatility associated with it.
+3. Standard Deviation is used to show variability in a data set and its risks and volatility.

-4. Marketers can use standard deviation to show the potential risk and reward of a marketing campaign and make the best possible decisions based on data.
+4. Marketers can use standard deviation to show the potential risk and rewards of a marketing campaign and make the best possible decisions based on data.

 5. Investors can better assess the risks associated with an investment by accurately predicting an investment’s rate of return.